marcusgeorgievski/indeed-job-scrape/README.md

 * You have Chromedriver installed
 * You have Selenium installed
 * You have bs4 installed
-* You change the path to Chromedriver to YOUR computers path
+* You change the path to Chromedriver on YOUR computers path

 To start, call the main method with your desired arguments.
 The parameters are described in the functions docstrings.
 The data must be change in the code.